jhollinger/idlemailer/README.md

 ### Inline templates

-Instead of creating template files, you can embed your ERB templates right inside your Ruby class.
+If you prefer, you can embed your ERB templates right inside your Ruby class, instead of making separate template files.
+Slick amiright?

 ```ruby
 class WidgetMailer